C-Otto/lnd-manageJ/PickhardtPayments.md

  Note that the probability is still taken into account, even with high fee rate weights.
 As such, a massive channel may be picked, even though it charges a high fee rate.

-A value of 1 seems to be a good compromise (using the default quantization value)
+A value of 1 seems to be a good compromise (using the default quantization value).

 # Configuration options
 You can configure the following values in the `[pickhardt-payments]` section of your `~/.config/lnd-manageJ.conf`